TopoRec: Point Cloud Recognition Using Topological Data Analysis: Experiments and Results

+The Recall-1\% results are presented in Fig.~\ref{figs:NCLT_recall}.
+In all these tests, we have comprehensively outperformed M2DP - the maximum difference being $29\%$ (case 4, 5m).
+We have also outperformed SC in all but one variation when \tda~and SC achieved the same Recall-1\% value (case 2, 50m).
+The maximum difference with SC is $2\%$.
+Summarizing all experiments, the proposed \tda~achieved better performance in 17 out of the total test cases, while M2DP and ScanContext led in only one case each (excluding the one tie between SC and \tda), demonstrating clear overall superiority.

+\textbf{Query Processing Time. }The average query processing time to retrieve the best match for the tested approaches is listed in Table \ref{tab:time_NCLT}.
+The NUS variants and Oxford did not introduce meaningful variance in run time due to the standardized $4096$-sized scans, and therefore, are listed together in Table \ref{tab:time_NCLT}.
+This result shows that the SC and \tda's execution times are competitive, while M2DP is the fastest.

-We observed that different values of ATOL descriptor length $b$ are better for different datasets.
+We observed that different values of the ATOL descriptor length $b$ are more suitable for different datasets.
 Currently, finalizing this value before query evaluation is a manual process.
 Exploring an automated topological method to determine the optimal (or near-optimal) length $b$ based on persistence in a future work would be valuable.